-Whereas active noise-cancellation monitors ambient noise and adds inverse frequencies of that noise to the drivers' output to cancel it out, the Solo 3 Wireless instead use pure passive isolation, where the pads simply block out sound.
+Whereas active noise cancelation monitors ambient noise and adds inverse frequencies of that noise to the drivers' output to cancel it out, the Solo 3 Wireless instead use pure passive isolation, where the pads simply block out sound.
 While not as effective at cutting out the low-end hum of a city, it works well enough here for use on noisy public transport.

 Beats Solo 3 Wireless review: performance

 The external hardware of these headphones is pretty solid, but there are two sides to the meaty insides of the Beats Solo 3 Wireless.
 One is excellent, the other just passable.

 The Beats Solo 3's strong point is the tech that goes into its wireless capabilities.
 Apple credits its W1 wireless chip for the headphones' excellent up-to 40 hours battery, but the exact specs are – as usual for Apple – rather opaque.

 We're very happy for wireless sets like this to last around 20 hours, and the former Beats Solo 2 last 12 hours between charges, so this is a huge improvement.
 It means most people should be able to get two weeks' use before charging rather than just one.
 Wireless charging is super-quick too: Apple claims you get 3 hours of playback from a 5 minute charge.

 You can check the charge level using the 5-pip LED indicator on the right cup.